Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Diagrams 5-7 detail some of the concepts and structures.
-Diagram 5 shows the data format structure of the [=CMAF Track=] format [[!ISOBMFF]] and [[!MPEGCMAF]].
-In this format media meta data
-such as playback time, sample duration and sample data (encoded samples
-are interleaved.
-The MovieFragmentBox [=moof=] box as specified in [[!ISOBMFF]] is used to signal the information to playback and decode the samples  stored in the mdat box.
+Diagram 5 shows the data format structure of the [=CMAF Track=] format bassed on  [[!ISOBMFF]] and [[!MPEGCMAF]].
+In this format media samples and meta data are interleaved.
+The MovieFragmentBox [=moof=] box as specified in [[!ISOBMFF]] is used to signal the information to playback and decode properties of the samples stored in the mdat box.
 The [=ftyp=] and moov box contain the track specific information
 and can  sometimes referred  to as a [[!MPEGCMAF]] header.
 The combination of  [=moof=] [=mdat=] can be referred
 as a [=CMAF fragment=] or [=CMAF chunk=] or a [=CMAF segment=] depending on the structure content and the number of moof mdat structures in the addressable object.
 These CMAF Addressable media objects can be jointly referred to as [=CMAF Media object=]

 Diagram 5: [=CMAF Track=] stream: